stuartofmt/DuetMonitor/README.md

 ```
 The response will give the version number at the top.

 The options are described here.
 Each option is preceded by a dash -.
-Some options have parameters described in the square brackets (the square brackets are NOT used in entering the options.
-If an option is not specified the default used.
+Some options have parameters described in the square brackets.
+The square brackets are NOT used in entering the options.
+If an option is not specified, the default used.

 #### -host [ip address]